amdtkdev/amdtk/docs/tutorial.rst

     INFO 2017-07-01 17:54:21,771 [<ipython-input-10-ce9e1b2a3303>] result = [1, 4, 9]
     DEBUG 2017-07-01 17:54:21,771 [parallel] shutting down the ipyparallel server

-``profile`` is the name of the desired ipyparallel profile and ``njobs`` is the number of workers requested.
-Settings ``profile`` to ``'default'`` will use the default environment (i.e. it will start the workers on you local machine) and should work "out-of-the-box".
+On some system the ipyparallel server can take some times to start and to create the nodes.
+The default behavior of AMDTK is to wait 20 seconds before to attempt to connect to the nodes.
+If this is not enough you can give more time to the server:
+ ``amdtk.parallel('default', 4, delay=30)``

 Loading features
 ----------------

-In AMDTK, the process of loading the acoustic features (MFCC, filterbank...) is a sequence of various operations such as loading the features into memory, whitening the features or loading the phonetic transcription associated to the features.
-This sequence of operation is encapsulated into the `FeaturesLoader` object.
+The process of loading the acoustic features (MFCC, filterbank...) is a sequence of various operations such as loading the features into memory, whitening the features or loading the phonetic transcription associated to the features.
+This sequence of operation is encapsulated into the ``FeaturesLoader`` object.